What happens when you stop taking Wegovy?

 Get access to GLP-1 medication (if prescribed) and 1:1 support to meet your weight goals

 Wegovy is a drug that’s meant to be taken long-term.
 This is because obesity is a chronic disease that often needs ongoing treatment with medications, just like other medical conditions such as high cholesterol, high blood pressure or diabetes

 Still, some people may choose to stop Wegovy for a number of reasons.
 A small percentage of people find the side effects intolerable, or cost may be an issue.
 For some people, they just don’t want to be on a long-term medication.
 For many, Wegovy is just not available because of the current shortage.
 In May, Novo Nordisk, the makers of Wegovy (and Ozempic), announced a shortage of starter doses of Wegovy (0.25mg, 0.5mg, and 1.0mg).
 So, what happens if you stop or have to stop?

 When you stop taking Wegovy, you’ll stop getting any positive or negative effects you may have gotten from the drug.
 That means you’ll get relief from any side effects you may have been experiencing, but you’ll also stop losing weight (and will likely regain at least some of the weight you’ve lost).

 Weight gain after stopping Wegovy

 Most people do regain weight after stopping Wegovy.
-One study looked at people a year after stopping semaglutide and lifestyle intervention, which consisted of diet counselling every 4 weeks and 150 minutes of physical activity per week.
+One study looked at people a year after stopping semaglutide and lifestyle intervention, which consisted of diet counseling every 4 weeks and 150 minutes of physical activity per week.
 The study showed they regained two-thirds of the weight they’d lost on the drug.

 Some people are surprised to hear that they’ll need to stay on Wegovy long-term to keep seeing its weight loss benefits.
 It’s actually not so different, though, than any other weight loss intervention.